 To safeguard the privacy of the pupils it is our policy that photos and films of High March pupils will not be published on social networking sites by parents, unless the photo or film contains only images of those parents' own children, or unless it is on the School's official pages on these sites and then only with the express permission of the Headmistress.
-This includes, but is not limited to, social networking sites such as Facebook and Twitter and video sharing websites such as YouTube.
-See the School's Mobile Phone and Images Policy for further details.
+This includes, but is not limited to, social networking sites such as Facebook and X Images Policy for further details.